ibm-cloud-docs/FileStorage/mounting-nsf-file-storage.md

 copyright:
   years: 2014, 2017
-lastupdated: "2017-09-26"
+lastupdated: "2017-10-09"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Mounting NFS/File Storage
+# Mounting NFS/{{site.data.keyword.filestorage_short}}

-The process for mounting our Endurance/Performance File Storage is pretty much the same, but since the mount is NFS we can specify some additional options using the Options= line in the mount file.
+The process for mounting our Endurance/Performance {{site.data.keyword.filestorage_full}} is pretty much the same, but since the mount is NFS we can specify some additional options using the *Options=* line in the mount file.
 In the following example we are setting the NFS to mount at /data/www .
-Note the NFS mount point of the file storage instance can be obtained from the File Storage listing pageor via call to API -`SoftLayer_Network_Storage::getNetworkMountAddress()`.
+Note the NFS mount point of the {{site.data.keyword.filestorage_short}} instance can be obtained from the {{site.data.keyword.filestorage_short}} listing page or via call to API -`SoftLayer_Network_Storage::getNetworkMountAddress()`.

 ```
 $ cat data-www.mount